Connect with us

-A home mortgage may be one of the biggest loans we will ever take in our lives so that means proper research should be done so that we don’t end up spending more than we need to on our mortgage repayments.
-Mortgage rates in Singapore will vary widely, depending on the cost and size of the property as well as your age and employment, much like anywhere else in the world.
+Today, market interest rates have fallen, and this question is valid once again, especially since a home mortgage may be one of the biggest loans you will ever take in your life.
+Proper research needs to be done so that you don’t end up spending more than required on your mortgage repayments.
+Mortgage rates can vary, depending on the cost and size of the property as well as your age and employment status.

-We can use various home affordability calculators, including HDB’s payment plan calculator, which takes reference to our purchase price and our available funds, consisting of cash and CPF savings.
-These tools make it easy for potential buyers to see just how much they can afford when selecting a property in Singapore, based on their income and the current mortgage rates.
+You can use various home affordability calculators, including HDB’s payment plan calculator or CPF’s Home Purchase Planner, which takes reference to your purchase price and available funds, consisting of cash and CPF savings.
+These tools make it easy for potential buyers to see just how much you can afford when selecting a property in Singapore, based on your income and the current mortgage rates.

 When looking to purchase property in Singapore, you can choose to take either a Housing and Development Board (HDB) loan or a bank loan.
-Either choice has its own pros and cons, which should be considered carefully.
+Each choice comes with pros and cons, which should be considered carefully.

-According to the Department of Statistics Singapore, around 80 per cent of Singaporeans live in estates of flats or apartments that have been developed by the HBD.
-These estates are towns that are self-contained and include medical facilities, education facilities, shopping centres and other recreational grounds for their residents to enjoy.
+Today, close to 80 per cent of Singaporeans live in HDB flats.
+These flats are in estates or towns that are self-contained and include medical facilities, education facilities, shopping centres and other recreational grounds for their residents to enjoy.

 A HLE letter is valid for a total of 9 months from the date of issue.
-That means you need to purchase your HDB flat within the period of 9 months.
-Otherwise, you will need to reapply for it again.
+If you do not purchase your HDB flat within 9 months, you will need to reapply for it.

 An HDB loan is available to eligible buyers at a concessionary interest rate of 2.6% per year.
-This rate is 0.1% higher than the interest rate given by the CPF Ordinary Account.
-HDB loans do have some benefits.
-In addition to the stable interest rate, HDB loans give you more leeway when it comes to missing payments and reducing payments compared to housing loans from financial institutions.
-They are also more manageable in terms of your overall cash flow.
+This rate is set at 0.1% higher than the interest rate paid by the CPF Ordinary Account – which is currently the floor rate of 2.5% p.a.

 Read Also: Here’s Why It Doesn’t Make Financial Sense To Repay Your HDB Flat Home Loan Early